Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

 [![Joomla major version](https://img.shields.io/badge/joomla-v5.x-green)](https://downloads.joomla.org/cms/joomla4)
 [![Joomla major version](https://img.shields.io/badge/joomla-v4.x-green)](https://downloads.joomla.org/cms/joomla4)
 [![Joomla major version](https://img.shields.io/badge/joomla-v3.10-green)](https://downloads.joomla.org/cms/joomla3)
-## Sexy Polling Reloaded: A Joomla 4.x migration (and Joomla 3.x update) for the [Joomla](https://www.joomla.org/) plugin "Sexy Polling"
+## Sexy Polling Reloaded: A Joomla 4.x migration (and Joomla 3.x update) for the [Joomla](https://www.joomla.org/) extension "Sexy Polling"
-+ "Sexy Polling Reloaded" is a fork of the "Sexy Polling" plugin (version 2.1.7), which was developed by 2GLux.com and provided on the former website [2GLux.com](https://web.archive.org/web/20211215150923/https://2glux.com/projects/sexypolling)
++ "Sexy Polling Reloaded" is a fork of the "Sexy Polling" extension (version 2.1.7), which was developed by 2GLux.com and provided on the former website [2GLux.com](https://web.archive.org/web/20211215150923/https://2glux.com/projects/sexypolling)
-+ The fork intends to make the functionality of the former "Sexy Polling" plugin available for Joomla 4 and 5, because the original plugin is not provided and supported any more
++ The fork intends to make the functionality of the former "Sexy Polling" extension available for Joomla 4 and 5, because the original extension is not provided and supported any more
 + A patch was added to fix a reported [security issue](https://www.exploit-db.com/exploits/50927)
 + Some limitations of the former FREE version were removed
-+ Support for the Joomla update system was added to check and install new releases of the plugin
++ Support for the Joomla update system was added to check and install new releases of the extension
 + **The code was migrated to the Joomla 4.x and 5.x CMS and module API, while still keeping it usable for Joomla 3.10**
 + The latest 5.1.x release can be used for **Joomla 5.x** and **Joomla 4.x**
 + The latest 5.0.x release can be used for **Joomla 4.x**, and **Joomla 3.10**.
 It also runs with **Joomla 5.x** if using the Backward Compatibility plugin.